Thirteenth salary

-A thirteenth salary, or end-of-year bonus, is an extra payment given to employees at the end of December.
-Although the amount of the payment depends on a number of factors, it usually matches an employee's monthly salary and can be paid in one or more installments (depending on country).
+A thirteenth salary, or end-of-year bonus, is an extra payment sometimes given to employees at the end of December.
+Although the amount of the payment depends on several factors, it usually matches an employee's monthly salary and can be paid in one or more installments (depending on the country).
+The thirteenth salary is most prominent in Latin America, where this payment is mandatory in most countries.
+In countries where the bonus is required by law, all employees usually receive it if they have worked for the company for a certain required amount of time.
+However, freelancers and contract workers are often not entitled to the 13th-month pay.
+Employees who have not worked for the company for a year often receive a prorated amount.

 History

-In Italy it was originally named 'gratifica natalizia' ("Christmas bonus") being a voluntary donation without any obligation that the employer recognized to its employees when entering the Christmastide and was legalized in the 1937 collective labour agreement for factory labour and was extended to all kind of works in 1946 and by presidential decree in 1960.
+In Italy, the thirteenth-month bonus was initially named gratifica natalizia ("Christmas bonus"), and was a customary, but not obligatory, bonus given by employers to their employees before the Christmastide.
+It was legalized in the 1937 collective labour agreement for factory labour, and was extended to all jobs in 1946 and then by presidential decree in 1960.

-In the Philippines it was legalized in December 1975 responding the problem of update the minimum wage.
-The minimum wage had not been raised for five years, and no longer matched the cost of living.
-President Ferdinand Marcos issued Presidential Decree No. 851 (at this time Marcos ruled by decree without a legislature), ordering employers to pay a thirteenth salary to improve the situation to employees who are earning less than 1,000 pesos per month, at that time a princely sum.
+In the Philippines the thirteenth salary was legalized in December 1975 when President Ferdinand Marcos issued Presidential Decree No. 851, ordering employers to pay a thirteenth salary to improve the situation to employees who are earning less than 1,000 pesos per month (at that time a significant sum).
 The decree notably excluded employees of the government and its instruments.
-With the removal of Marcos, his successor Corazon Aquino removed the 1,000 limit in 1986, giving the privilege to all private sector employees.
-Two years later, Aquino signed Republic Act No. 6686, extending the privilege to government employees.
+With the removal of Marcos, his successor Corazon Aquino removed the 1,000-peso limit in 1986, giving all private sector employees the privilege.
+Two years later, Aquino signed Republic Act No. 6686, extending the thirteenth salary to government employees.

-Compensation based on annual work was paid in addition to the basic salary on the basis of the decision of the Central Committee of the Communist Party of the Soviet Union and the Council of Ministers of the USSR on 4 October 1965 ("On improving planning and enhancing economic incentives for industrial production").
-Paid from the material incentive fund, the amount of funds was determined by the administration in conjunction with the Central Committee.
-If a company fulfilled (or exceeded) annual plans for the sale of products (or profits) and estimated profitability, the thirteenth salary could be paid from funds earmarked in the budget and other cash reserves.
-If a company did not meet the targets, a reduced amount was paid.
+Compensation based on annual work was paid in addition to the basic salary based on the decision of the Central Committee of the Communist Party of the Soviet Union and the Council of Ministers of the USSR on 4 October 1965 ("On improving planning and enhancing economic incentives for industrial production").
+Paid from the material incentive fund, the administration determined the amount of funds in conjunction with the Central Committee.
+If a company fulfilled (or exceeded) annual plans to sell products (or profits) and estimated profitability, the thirteenth salary could be paid from funds earmarked in the budget and other cash reserves.
+A reduced amount was paid if a company did not meet the targets.